 What benefit has Fosavance shown during the studies?

 The information presented by the company from earlier studies and the published literature showed that the dose of alendronic acid included in Fosavance was the same as the dose needed to prevent bone loss.

 The additional studies showed that including vitamin D3 in the same tablet with alendronic acid could increase vitamin-D levels.
 After 15 weeks, fewer patients had low vitamin-D levels when they took Fosavance 70 mg / 2,800 IU (11%) than when they took alendronic acid only (32%).
 In the extension study, similar numbers of patients taking Fosavance 70 mg / 2,800 IU and Fosavance 70 mg / 5,600 IU had low vitamin-D levels (below 6%), but the patients taking Fosavance 70 mg / 5,600 IU had greater increases in vitamin-D levels over the 24 weeks of the study.

 What is the risk associated with Fosavance?

-The most common side effects with Fosavance are headache, abdominal pain (stomach ache), dyspepsia (heartburn), constipation, diarrhoea, flatulence (gas), ulcers in the oesophagus, dysphagia (difficulty swallowing), abdominal distension (swollen tummy), acid regurgitation and musculoskeletal pain (pain in the muscles, bones and joints).
+The most common side effects with Fosavance (seen between 1 and 10 patients in 100) are headache, abdominal pain (stomach ache), dyspepsia (heartburn), constipation, diarrhoea, flatulence (gas), ulcers in the oesophagus, dysphagia (difficulty swallowing), abdominal distension (swollen tummy), acid regurgitation and musculoskeletal pain (pain in the muscles, bones and joints).
 For the full list of all side effects reported with Fosavance, see the package leaflet.